akghxhs55/gdshader-support/README.md

 ## License

-This plugin is licensed under the MIT LIcense.
+This plugin is licensed under the MIT License.

 ## Contributing